Grace-a-s/RONR_Project/README.md

 <img width="1920" height="1128" alt="Screenshot 2025-12-16 122334" src="https://github.com/user-attachments/assets/0d24f802-312f-4c1a-b2f8-5c8e4633a199" />
 <img width="1920" height="1128" alt="Screenshot 2025-12-16 122612" src="https://github.com/user-attachments/assets/c6f4c107-ffcb-4468-a069-5a63abcf7bd1" />

-Another user will then second the motion and a chair must approve the motion in order for debate to begin.
+Another user will then second the motion and will be prompted to wait for the chair before debate begins.
+Next, a chair must approve or deny(veto).
+If approved, debate begins.
-Here is the chair's POV
+<br>Here is the chair's POV
 <img width="1920" height="1128" alt="Screenshot 2025-12-16 122831" src="https://github.com/user-attachments/assets/78d9978f-755f-4a6c-95e3-5d1cbd2338ec" />

 You can now debate, selecting your position and hitting send.
 Select view debate to see what has been said.